Pollora/documentation/post-types.md

 # Post Types

-Pollora offers three different ways to create custom post types:
+Pollora offers two different ways to create custom post types:

 1. **Using PHP Attributes (Recommended)** - A modern, declarative approach using PHP 8 attributes
 2. **Using the Configuration File** - Define post types in the `config/post-types.php` file
-3. **Using the PostType Class** - A fluent, object-oriented approach

 ## 1. Using PHP Attributes (Recommended)